-Of course, the telltale giveaway is their namesake; the group of entirely black scales along the tip of their tail gives them away.
+Of course, the telltale giveaway is their namesake; the coloration on the group of entirely black scales along the tip of their tail gives them away.
 In most cases a specimen will have black bands across its face and diagonally down to the corners of its mouth, giving the appearance of a facial mask.

 They'll eat the typical snake fare: rodents and small mammals, as well as birds and other reptiles.
 Subspecies include the northern black-tailed snake, Mexican black-tailed snake, and Oaxacan black-tailed snake.